komunitin/komunitin-lite-gtk3/README.md

 and edit the `config.ini` file.

-To run `python3 komunitin`
+To run `python3 komunitin_lite`

-(or `python3 komunitin --cli` for command line interface)
+(or `python3 komunitin_lite --cli` for command line interface)

 To run tests: `python3 -m unittest`

 You can develop another UI with the core.
-See README in core/
+See [core/README.md](https://github.com/XaviP/komunitin-lite-gtk3/blob/master/core/README.md).

 #### TODO